 LEARN MORE: Busting Lacto-Fermentation Myths

 An organism so small it can only be seen using a special device such as a microscope.
-In fermentation, several microorganisms are present such as bacteria, yeasts, and enzymes.
+In fermentation, several microorganisms are present such as bacteria, yeasts, and in some cases molds.

 Often referred to as a kraut pounder, these are wooden utensils designed to break down the vegetable fibers of self-brining shredded vegetables such as cabbage.
 Potato mashers are also often employed, though pounders specifically designed for fermented vegetables have the advantage of fitting within the mouth of the fermentation vessel for packing down the vegetables.